Black phosphorous tunnel field-effect transistor as an alternative ultra-low power switch?

 In particular, heterojunction TFETs hold significant promise for delivering both low subthreshold swing and high on-state current.
 High on-current is essential for the fast operation of transistors since charging a device to on state takes a longer time with lower currents.
 Unlike theoretical expectations, previously developed heterojunction TFETs show 100-100,000x lower on-state current (100-100,000x slower operation speeds) than CMOS transistors due to interface problems in the heterojunction.
 This low operation speed impedes the replacement of CMOS transistors with low-power TFETs.

 Professor Cho said, "We have demonstrated for the first time, to the best of our knowledge, TFET optimization for both fast and ultra-low-power operations, which is essential to replace CMOS transistors for low-power applications."
 He said he is very delighted to extend Moore's Law, which may eventually affect almost every aspect of life and society.
-This study (https:/
+This study was supported by the National Research Foundation of Korea.

 ###